RauliL/plorth/docs/api.md

   <dd>object, any</dd>
 </dl>

-Retrieves value identified by given string from properties of the object.
-If the object does not have such property, range error will be thrown.
+Retrieves the value identified by given string from properties of the object.
+If the object does not have such a property, range error will be thrown.
 Notice that inherited properties are also included in the search.

 ---